uberllama/api_presenter/README.md

 ### 2. Enable your controllers

 Your presentable collection can be an `ActiveRecord::Relation`, an array of records, or even a single record.
-Just call `present` on it.
+Just call `present` on it from your controller action.
 The preloads will be performed, and the included collections/policies will be available in the `@presenter` instance variable.

+The following querystring params are used by the supplied controller concern's `present` method:

+* `count [Boolean]` Pass true if you just want a count of the primary collection
+* `policies [Boolean]` Pass true if you want to resolve policies for the primary collection records
+* `include [String, Array]` A comma-delimited list or array of collection names to include with the primary collection

 ```ruby
 class ApplicationController